Trees next to a watereway

 Sustaining Aquatic Ecosystems

-Saltmarshes are critical to the health of aquatic food webs, providing essential habitats for numerous species.
-It is estimated 70 per cent of all recreationally targeted saltwater fish species rely on saltmarsh at some stage of their life cycle.
-By restoring and preserving these coastal habitats, we ensure the sustainability of our fish populations.
+Saltmarshes were critical to the health of aquatic food webs, providing essential habitats for numerous species.
+It was estimated that 70 percent of all recreationally targeted saltwater fish species relied on saltmarsh at some stage of their life cycle.
+By restoring and preserving these coastal habitats, we ensured the sustainability of our fish populations.

-A healthy saltmarsh community in this location will also help to protect the site and the surrounding water body by stabilising the foreshore, reducing coastal erosion, and filtering runoff, effectively limiting the amount of sediment and contaminants entering the waterway.
+A healthy saltmarsh community in this location also helped protect the site and the surrounding water body by stabilising the foreshore, reducing coastal erosion, and filtering runoff, effectively limiting the amount of sediment and contaminants entering the waterway.

 Empowering community

-In addition to the tangible ecological outcomes, volunteers gain hands-on experience and valuable skills in environmental restoration.
-Moreover, the project empowers individuals and groups, fostering the capacity for future regeneration initiatives.
-The wider impact is felt as community members, both new and existing, are motivated to actively participate in local conservation activities, contributing to the broader cause of environmental stewardship.
+In addition to the tangible ecological outcomes, volunteers gained hands-on experience and valuable skills in environmental restoration.
+Moreover, the project empowered individuals and groups, fostering the capacity for future regeneration initiatives.
+The wider impact was felt as community members, both new and existing, were motivated to actively participate in local conservation activities, contributing to the broader cause of environmental stewardship.

 The project, funded by Endeavour Energy Community Grants Program, is part of OzFish’s Driving Fish Habitat Action partnership with Landcare NSW, and is proudly supported by BCF – Boating, Camping, Fishing.